Table of contents

 Back to table of contents7.
 Earnings

-There are several data sources on earnings and income; each has its uses, strengths and limitations.
-The majority of the Office for National Statistics (ONS) sources are detailed in data sources of earnings and income
+There are several data sources on earnings and income.
+Each has its uses, strengths and limitations.
+The majority of the Office for National Statistics (ONS) sources are detailed in A guide to sources of data on income and earnings.
+We aim to summarise these analyses within this article.

 Average weekly earnings (AWE) is the ONS' lead indicator of short-term changes in earnings.
 It is designed to capture monthly changes in the AWE of employees in Great Britain.
 AWE is based on the Monthly Wages and Salaries Survey (MWSS), which covers employees working in businesses with 20 or more employees in all industrial sectors in Great Britain (an adjustment is made for smaller businesses, using factors derived from the Annual Survey of Hours and Earnings (ASHE)).
 Aggregate data are collected from businesses on total amount paid and number of people being paid.
 This gives timely information on short-term trends in earnings but lacks the detail available from ASHE.

 Alongside AWE, ASHE is another important ONS source of earnings statistics.
 ASHE is our main measure of earnings in terms of structural statistics; it provides information about the levels, distribution and make-up of earnings and hours paid for employees in the majority of industries and occupations across the UK.
 It is also the lead source of estimates for the gender pay gap and the number of jobs paid below the National Minimum Wage or National Living Wage.
-The level of detail available (such as full-time versus part-time, weekly pay, hourly, annual, by occupation, industry, low-level geography, sex and age) reflects a large sample size and resource-intensive data collection, which means it is published only on an annual basis.
-ASHE uses a reference date in April.
+The level of detail available (such as full-time versus part-time, weekly pay, hourly pay, annual pay, by occupation, industry, low-level geography, sex and age) reflects a large sample size and resource-intensive data collection, which means it is published only on an annual basis.
+ASHE uses a reference date in April and is published in the autumn of the same year.

 Main differences